jakemath/Blockchain-ETL/README.md

 ## Architecture

 This project is a single-host framework for processing multiple data feeds and jobs concurrently.
-These various processes and workflows are referred to as `tasks`, and are specified with the `TASK` environment variable.
-Each container sets this variable to its respective `task` - the name maps to configurations specified in `src/conf.json`.
+Data feeds and processes are referred to as `tasks`, and are specified with the `TASK` environment variable.
+Each container sets this variable, which maps to configurations specified in `src/conf.json`.

 ### Task Configuration - `src/conf.json`
 ```json